KatieCardoza/greek_mythology_HJKW/Greek Mythology/source/zeus/index.rst

 between Olympians and Titans.

-After the war of Olympians and Titans, Zeus became referred to as the “Father of Gods and men” and the king of Olympus.
+After the war of Olympians and Titans, Zeus became referred to as the *Father of Gods and men* and the king of Olympus.
 Zeus was the mediator when other immortals would come to disagreements.
 Though he was married to Hera, the goddess of Marriage and Birth, Zeus played part in many affairs which produced many more gods.